lydell/blog/posts/naming-css-colors/post.md

 What about the cases where the designer does _not_ have names for some colors?

-It’s easy with “colorful” colors, such as the ones I’ve been takling about (red, green, blue, orange).
+It’s easy with “colorful” colors, such as the ones I’ve been talking about (red, green, blue, orange).
 There’s usually just a handful of those.
 Having too many makes for a messy design.

 The annoying one is grey.
 In most projects I’ve worked on, there’s always a whole slew of greys.
 A good designer, in my opinion, might have a large amount of different greys, but at least is consistent with using only those.
 If there appears to be new greys in every part of a design, it might not be worth even trying to put them in variables.